redorescue/redorescue/README.md

 [![Download Redo Rescue: Backup and Recovery](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/redobackup/files/latest/download)

+## Examples

+Redo Rescue can be used in countless ways to recover from disaster, replicate a system, or just set things back to how they were before.
+Here are some example use cases:

+* You've installed and activated Windows, configured all the necessary drivers, and installed an office suite for a family member.
+Because of the time involved, you don't want to have to repeat this process again.
+Use Redo Rescue to save a backup image to a USB stick in case the hard drive crashes.

+* A teacher has dozens of identical machines in her classroom that run the same Linux-based operating system.
+She can use Redo Rescue to make a snapshot image of the working system, so that if a student's system becomes unusable she can easily restore the system to working condition in minutes.

+* A company laptop has many different software components that require tedious configuration, and its users are more likely to click on links to malware or viruses.
+Use Redo Rescue to resize the existing partitions, create a backup partition on the same drive, and save a backup image.

+* An office server needs to be upgraded with all new hardware, but the old system needs to stay running while the replacement is prepared.
+Use Redo Rescue to create an image, restore it to new hardware, and then make the switch with minimal downtime, while preserving the old machine in case of failure.

 ## Warning

 Redo Rescue relies on [sfdisk](https://manpages.debian.org/stretch/util-linux/sfdisk.8.en.html) to backup and restore partition tables, and [partclone](https://manpages.debian.org/stretch/partclone/partclone.8.en.html) to create and restore backups of the data on each partition.
 Both are considered very reliable but could contain unknown bugs.